SekiMondre/GameSync/README.md

-# GameSync
+# Game Center Synchronizer

-A description of this package.
+A tool to sync Game Center leaderboards and achievements across multiple devices.